apache/systemds/docs/native-backend.md

 as of MKL 2017 Update 1.
 We anticipate that this performance bug will be fixed in the future MKL versions.
 Until then or until SystemML supports single-precision matrices, we recommend that you use OpenBLAS when using script with `conv2d`.

-Here are the runtime performance in seconds of `conv2d` on 64 images of size 256 X 256 with sparsity 0.9 and 32 filter of size 5x5 with stride = [1,1] and pad=[1,1].
+Here are the end-to-end runtime performance in seconds of 10 `conv2d` operations on randomly generated 64 images of size 256 X 256 with sparsity 0.9 and 32 filter of size 5x5 with stride = [1,1] and pad=[1,1].

 |                               | MKL    | OpenBLAS |